-Ratio Numerator Denominator As at 31 March, 2023 As at 31 March, 2022 % Variance Reason for Variance (a) Current Ratio (in times) Total Current Assets Total Current Liabilities 3.45 2.14 61.2% Increased due to higher bank balances on account of advances against new orders received during the year (b) Debt-Equity Ratio Not Applicable as the company has no debt. (c) Debt Service Coverage Ratio IX iot Applicable as tr ie company nas -
+Ratio Numerator Denominator As at 31 March, 2023 As at 31 March, 2022 % Variance Reason for Variance (a) Current Ratio (in times) Total Current Assets Total Current Liabilities 3.45 2.14 61.2% Increased due to higher bank balances on account of advances against new orders received during the year (b) Debt-Equity Ratio Ň - (c) Debt Service Coverage Ratio Not Applicable as the company has no debt. -

-Ra tio Numerator Denominator As at 31 March, 2023 As at 31 March, 2022 % Variance Reason for Variance (d) Return on Equity Ratio (in %) Net Profit after taxes Average Shareholder's Equity 11.28% 17.49% -36% Due to lower turnover on account of supply chain disruptions and change in product mix. (e) Inventory turnover ratio (in times) Revenue from operations Average Inventory 1.43 1.85 -23% - (f) Trade Receivables turnover ratio (in times) Revenue from operations Average Trade Receivables 10.19 8.99 13% - (g) Trade payables turnover ratio (in times) Purchases Average Trade Payables 2.70 2.22 22% - (h) Net capital turnover ratio (in times) Revenue from operations Working Capital 0.46 0.96 -52% Reduced due to reduction in turnover and increase in working capital mainly on account of higher bank balances. (i) Net profit ratio (in %) Net Profit after taxes Revenue from Operations 14% 18% -21% - (j) Return on Capital employed (in %) EBIT i.e., Profit before tax and finance costs Capital Employed i.e., Networth + Deferred Tax Liability (net) 15.41% 23.99% -36% Due to lower turnover on account of supply chain disruptions and change in product mix. (k) Return on investment (in %) Return to investor Time weighted Investment 81.87% 67.76% 21% -
+Ratio Numerator Denominator As at 31 March, 2023 As at 31 March, 2022 % Variance Reason for Variance (d) Return or Equity Ra %) Net Profit after taxes Average Shareholder's Equity 11.28% 17.49% -36% Due to lower turnover on account of supply chain disruptions and change in product mix. (e) Inventory turnover (in times) Revenue from operations Average Inventory 1.43 1.85 -23% - (f) Trade Receivabl turnover (in times) Revenue from operations Average Trade Receivables 10.19 8.99 13% - (g) Trade pay turnover (in times) Purchases Average Trade Payables 2.70 2.22 22% - (h) Net capit turnover (in times) Revenue from operations Working Capital 0.46 0.96 -52% Reduced due to reduction in turnover and increase in working capital mainly on account of higher bank balances. (i) Net profit (in %) t ratio Net Profit after taxes Revenue from Operations 14% 18% -21% - (j) Return or Capital employed EBIT i.e., Profit before tax and finance costs Capital Employed i.e., Networth + Deferred Tax Liability (net) 15.41% 23.99% -36% Due to lower turnover on account of supply chain disruptions and change in product mix. (k) Return or investmen %) Return to investor Time weighted Investment 81.87% 67.76% 21% -

-- G There are no proceedings initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under. - H Company has no borrowings from banks or financial institutions on the basis of security of current assets.
-Company is not declared wilful defaulter by any bank or financial Institution or other lender. - I Company has no transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956. - J Company has no charges or satisfaction yet to be registered with ROC beyond the statutory period. - 38(22) There are no transaction which are not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.
+G There are no proceedings initiated or pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made there under.

+H Company has no borrowings from banks or financial institutions on the basis of security of current assets.
+Company is not declared wilful defaulter by any bank or financial Institution or other lender.

+Company has no transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.

+J Company has no charges or satisfaction yet to be registered with ROC beyond the statutory period.

+38(22) There are no transaction which are not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.